-5.1 Early help means providing support as soon as a problem emerges, at any point in a child's life.
-Any pupil may benefit from early help, but in particular staff will be alert to the potential need for early help for pupils who:
+- 5.1 Early help means providing support as soon as a problem emerges, at any point in a child's life.
+The school will be proactive in ensuring that every pupil is able to access full-time education to aid their development and protect them from harm whilst utilising their unique position of having regular daily contact with pupils to identify concerns as early as possible. - 5.2 Any pupil may benefit from early help, but in particular staff will be alert to the potential need for early help for pupils who: - Are disabled, have certain health conditions, or have specific additional needs - Have SEND, regardless of whether they have a statutory EHC Plan - Are suffering from mental ill health - Are young carers - Are bereaved - Show signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - Are frequently missing or going missing from care or from home - Are at risk of modern slavery, trafficking, or sexual or criminal exploitation - Are at risk of being radicalised or exploited - Are viewing problematic or inappropriate online content or developing inappropriate relationships online

-- Are disabled, have certain health conditions, or have specific additional needs - Have SEND, regardless of whether they have a statutory EHC Plan - Have mental health needs - Are young carers - Show signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines - Are frequently missing or going missing from care or from home - Are at risk of modern slavery, trafficking, or sexual or criminal exploitation - Are at risk of being radicalised or exploited - Have family members in prison, or are affected by parental offending - Are in a family circumstance presenting challenges for them, such as drug or alcohol misuse, adult mental health problems, or domestic abuse - Misuse drugs or alcohol - Have returned home to their family from care - Are at risk of HBA, such as FGM or forced marriage - Are privately fostered - Are persistently absent from education, including persistent absences for part of the school day - Show early signs of abuse and/or neglect in other ways. - 5.2 Early help will also be used to address non-violent harmful sexual behaviour to prevent escalation. - 5.3 All staff will be made aware of the local early help process and understand their role in it. - 5.4 The DSL will take the lead where early help is appropriate.
+- Have family members in custody, or are affected by parental offending - Are in a family circumstance presenting challenges for them, such as drug or alcohol misuse, adult mental health problems, or domestic abuse - Are misusing drugs or alcohol - Have returned home to their family from care - Are at risk of HBA, such as FGM or forced marriage - Are privately fostered - Are persistently absent from education, including persistent absences for part of the school day - Having experienced multiple suspensions and are at risk of, or have been, permanently excluded - Show early signs of abuse and/or neglect in other ways. - 5.3 Early help will also be used to address non-violent harmful sexual behaviour to prevent escalation. - 5.4 All staff will be made aware of the local early help process and understand their role in it. - 5.5 The school will not limit its support to pupils affected by the above and will be mindful of a variety of additional circumstances in which pupils may benefit from early help, for example, if they are: - Bereaved - Viewing problematic or inappropriate online content or developing inappropriate relationships online - Have recently returned home to their family from care - Missing education, or are persistently absent from school, or not in receipt of fulltime education. - 5.6 Staff will be mindful of all signs of abuse, neglect and exploitation and use their professional curiosity to raise concerns to the DSL. - 5.7 The DSL will take the lead where early help is appropriate.
 This includes liaising with other agencies and setting up an inter-agency assessment as appropriate.
-The local early help process will be followed as required. - 5.5 Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead practitioner.
+The local early help process will be followed as required. - 5.8 Staff may be required to support other agencies and professionals in an early help assessment, in some cases acting as the lead practitioner.
 Any such cases will be kept under constant review and consideration given to a referral to Children's Social Care for assessment for statutory services if the pupil's situation is not improving or is worsening.